scipy-conference/scipy_proceedings/papers/shin-rong_tsai/libyt.rst

 Grid information and simulation data are properly organized in dictionaries under ``libyt`` Python module.
-One can easily call it during simulation runtime:
+One can import it during simulation runtime:

 .. code-block:: python